ianxm/tracker/doc/readme.txt

 installation
 ------------

-the easiest way to install is probably to install haxe, then run:
+the easiest way to install is probably to install haxe (haxe will install nekovm).  the haxe installer can be downloaded at http://haxe.org.  once that's installed, run:

   > haxelib install tracker